dybran/App-Deployment-on-Kubernetes-Cluster/README.md

 # App-Deployment-on-Kubernetes-Cluster
-Deploying an App in Kubernetes Cluster and Monitoring with Lens - Kubernetes IDE
+Deploying Web Application on Kubernetes Cluster and Monitoring with Kubernetes Lens